Rosy Jack World

-Rosy Jack World is an EP recording by the Blake Babies, released in 1991 (see 1991 in music).
+Rosy Jack World is an EP recording by the Blake Babies, released in 1991.
 The album title was taken from a song on The Frogs' 1989 album It's Only Right and Natural.

+Reception

+Doug Iverson of the Toledo Blade wrote that the EP's original songs were what "really sparks the listener's interest."
+SPIN magazine's Sue Cummings stated that the EP wasn't as "great a departure as last time - rather, it crystallizes the melodic impetus of Sunburn."